DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-uk-trainees.md

 Bursaries and scholarships are tax-free payments from the UK government that you do not have to pay back.
 They are paid to you by your teacher training provider.

-If your training provider asks you to pay some or all of your teacher training fees in advance, you can sometimes use a bursary or scholarship to meet these costs.
+If some or all of your teacher training fees are due in advance, your training provider may let you use a bursary or scholarship to meet these costs – contact them to check.

 You should also be able to use eligibility for a bursary in your [visa application](/non-uk-teachers/visas-for-non-uk-trainees) as proof that you have enough money to support yourself.